juju/charm-tools/HACKING.md

 make
 ```

-Tests can be run my make or as a script (which allows for command-line options
+Tests can be run by make or as a script (which allows for command-line options
 to be passed).

 ```bash